carlsborg/dust/README.md

 > dust$ start

-> dust$ show
+> dust$ refresh

 The nodes should be in the pending state, and the ID, IP and DNS fields populated.

 **Note on authentication**:

 Only key based authentication is supported.
-If key and keyfile are not specified in the config above, a new key pair is created in ./keys/clustername.pem and used for starting nodes.
+You can specify the key or keyfile in the template under each node.

 ### Target a set of nodes with wildcards and filter expressions